-More data: The Raw file contains much more information than a JPEG, especially in the highlights and shadows, that you can draw out when you process the file.
+There’s more data: The Raw file contains much more information than a JPEG, especially in the highlights and shadows, that you can draw out when you process the file.
 The extra information helps prevent banding in areas of smooth continuous tone like clear skies.

-Adjust sharpness: JPEG files created by your camera are sharpened.
+You can adjust sharpness: JPEG files created by your camera are sharpened.
 The sharpening limits the amount you can change tonal values before introducing halos and artefacts.
 Yes, you can turn JPEG sharpening off in-camera – but how many people bother?

 So please, don’t use the JPEG format any more for black and white photography.